• Skip to main content

 These are mainly used as life insurance for seniors.

-The death benefit is graded during the first few years of the policy.
+Initially, the death benefit is graded during the first few years of the policy.

-Most of these types of policies require little if any medical underwriting.
+Most of these types of policies require little if any, medical underwriting.

 FAQ